MRPT/mrpt/doc/MRPT_Coding_Style.md

 **Code content and style**

 * **Prefer tabs to spaces**.
-Yes, I know this is an ethernal source of discussions and debate, but virtually all MRPT code follow this convention, so **please** respect it to avoid mixing whitespaces:
+Yes, I know this is an eternal source of discussions and debate, but virtually all MRPT code follow this convention, so **please** respect it to avoid mixing whitespaces:

 ![spaces_tabs](https://raw.githubusercontent.com/MRPT/mrpt/master/doc/coding_style_mixed_space_tabs.png)